Tracey Moffatt facts for kids

 In 2017 she represented Australia at the 57th Venice Biennale with her solo exhibition, "My Horizon".
 Her works are held in the collections of the Tate, Museum of Contemporary Art, Los Angeles, National Gallery of Australia, Art Gallery of South Australia and Art Gallery of New South Wales.

-She currently lives in Sydney and New York City.
+She lives in Sydney and has previously resided in New York City.

 Though she is best known for her photographic works, Moffatt has created numerous films, documentaries and videos.
 Her work often focuses on Australian Aboriginal people and the way they are understood in cultural and social terms.